 Revenue is measured based on the consideration to which the Group expects to be entitled in a contract with a customer and excludes amounts collected on behalf of third parties.
 The Group recognises revenue when it transfers control of a product or service to a customer.

-For sale of goods, revenue is recognised when control of the goods is transferred at a point in time i.e. when the goods have been dispatched from the factory.
-In dispatch, the customer has full discretion over the manner of distribution, price to sell the goods and bears the risks of obsolescence and loss in relation to the goods.
+Revenue from the sale of goods is recognised when the Group transfers Control of the product.
+Control of the product transfers when the goods have been dispatched from the factory or upon shipment of the product to the customer, provided transfer of title to the customer occurs and the Group has not retained any significant risks of ownership or future obligations with respect to the product dispatched or shipped.
+Amounts disclosed as revenue are net off returns, trade allowances, rebates and indirect taxes, if any.

-A receivable is recognised by the Group when the goods are dispatched to the customer as this represents the point in time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.
+A receivable is recognised by the Group when the goods are dispatched to the customer or upon shipment of the product to the customer as this represents the point in time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.

-Sales includes excise duty and excludes Goods and Services Tax.
-Value added tax/sales tax.
 Export benefits are accounted for in the year of exports based on eligibility and when there is no uncertainty in receiving the same.